Susan Powter: Fitness studio and Stop the Insanity! infomercial

 With the money she inherited after the death of her mother in 1988, Powter opened her own fitness studio in Dallas, the Susan Powter Wellness Center.

 In 1990, Powter approached Dallas publicity representative Rusty Robertson to promote her studio, and Robertson booked her on local radio shows.
-Gerald Frankel (known as Jerry) and his brother Richard Frankel proposed a business partnership with Powter after hearing her on the radio and visiting her studio.
-At the time, Gerald owned Jerell Inc.—a $60 million women's apparel manufacturer—and had been embroiled in lawsuits with a clothing designer for failing to pay royalties.
-These were charges he denied in court; similar to Powter a few years later, the designer was driven into bankruptcy fighting the legal case.
+Gerald "Jerry" Frankel and his brother Richard Frankel proposed a business partnership with Powter after hearing her on the radio and visiting her studio.
+At the time, Jerry Frankel owned Jerell Inc., a $60 million women's apparel manufacturer.
+The company had been embroiled in lawsuits with clothing designer Sandra Garratt (creator of Multiples and Units) for failing to pay royalties.
+These were charges he denied in court; similar to Powter, the designer was driven into bankruptcy fighting the legal case.

-Together, Susan and the Frankels created the Susan Powter Corporation.
+Together, Powter and the Frankels created the Susan Powter Corporation.
 The Frankels invested about $800,000 in the corporation, and Gerald was the president.
 The corporation paid Susan a salary based on profits, which started at $4,000 a month and later increased to $30,000 a month.
-Net profits were split, with Susan receiving 42.5%, the Frankel brothers splitting another 42.5%, and Robertson receiving the remaining 15%.
+Net profits were split, with Susan receiving 42.5%, the Frankel brothers splitting another 42.5%, and Robertson as Powter's personal manager, receiving the remaining 15%.

 In December 1992, the corporation launched the Stop the Insanity! infomercial produced by USA Direct, a subsidiary of Fingerhut, selling an $80 kit developed by Robertson and Susan, which included motivational audiotapes, low-fat recipes, and calipers to measure body fat.
 At its peak, they were selling about 15,000 kits per week.
 Powter and her infomercial would go on to win three awards at the National Infomercial Marketing Association convention.